SciDataContainer/SciDataContainer/docs/source/concept.rst

 	false, true, normal completed container
 	false, false, incomplete container

 The **normal container** is generated and completed in a single step.
 This matches the typical workflow of generating data and saving all of it in one shot.
 However, if the data acquisition runs over a very long time like days or weeks, you may want to store also **incomplete containers**.
-In that case you can mark the container as containing incomplete data and update it as needed with increasing attribute ``modified``.
+In that case you can mark the container as containing incomplete data and update it as needed with increasing attribute ``storageTime``.
 Each server upload will replace the previous container.
 With your final upload you mark the container as being complete.

 **Static containers** are intended to carry static parameters in contrast to measurement or simulation data.
 An example would be a detailed description of a measurement setup, which is used for many measurements.
 Instead of including the large setup data with each individual measurement dataset, the whole setup may be stored as a single static dataset and referenced by its UUID as measurement parameter in subsequent containers.
 Static containers must contain a hash string.
 The data storage server refuses the upload of multiple containers with same ``containerType`` and ``hash``.